jrief/django-formset/docs/source/model-collections.rst

 	from django.db import models

 	class Company(models.Model):
-	    name = models.CharField(verbose_name="Company name", max_length=50)
+	    name = models.CharField(
+	        verbose_name="Company name",
+	        max_length=50,
+	        help_text="The name of the company",
+	    )

 	class Department(models.Model):
-	    name = models.CharField(verbose_name="Department name", max_length=50)
+	    name = models.CharField(
+	        verbose_name="Department name",
+	        max_length=50,
+	    )
-	    company = models.ForeignKey(Company, on_delete=models.CASCADE)
+	    company = models.ForeignKey(
+	        Company,
+	        on_delete=models.CASCADE,
+	        related_name='departments',
+	    )

 	    class Meta:
 	        unique_together = ['name', 'company']

 	class Team(models.Model):
-	    name = models.CharField(verbose_name="Team name", max_length=50)
+	    name = models.CharField(
+	        verbose_name="Team name",
+	        max_length=50,
+	    )
-	    department = models.ForeignKey(Department, on_delete=models.CASCADE, related_name='teams')
+	    department = models.ForeignKey(
+	        Department,
+	        on_delete=models.CASCADE,
+	        related_name='teams',
+	    )

 	    class Meta:
 	        unique_together = ['name', 'department']

-We immediately see that these models have a hierarchy of three levels.
-In classic Django, creating a form to edit them altogether is not an easy task.
-To solve this, **django-formset** offers the possibility to let form collections have siblings.
-We then can create forms and collection to edit the company, its departments and their teams as:
+We immediately see that these models assemble a hierarchy of three levels.
+With the builtin Django remedies, creating a form to edit them altogether is not an easy task.
+To solve this problem, **django-formset** offers the possibility to let form collections have siblings.
+We then can create forms and collection to edit the company, its departments and their teams such as:

 .. django-view:: company_collection
 	:hide-view: